 Well written short stories are like a delicious small meal.
 You read, digest, enjoy, think and re-think about what the short story is about and the ideas in it.
 Then you’re ready to get on with other things.

 A novel is more like a banquet – it can take all day to eat and digest.
 There’s second and third courses that you can spread out over days and weeks and even longer.

 Both are great, but a short story is so delicious and very quick.

 Writing for great Causes

-Children’s authors and illustrators are often asked to contribute a short story and/or illustration to an anthology for a good cause.
+Authors are often asked to contribute a short story to an anthology for a good cause.